-For each project phase, management assesses whether inventory is carried at the lower of cost and net realisable value, on the basis of projected financial information.
+For each project phase, management assesses whether inventory is carried at the lower of cost and net realisable value, on the basis of projected financial information pertaining to the respective phases.

-We focused on this area because of the significance of the carrying value of inventories, which includes costs attributable to the Manoel Island project, in the Group's Statement of Financial Position and the judgemental nature of the assumptions used by management in the assessment referred to above.
+We focused on this area because of the significance of the carrying value of inventories, which includes costs attributable to the Manoel Island project, in the Group's Statement of Financial Position and the judgemental nature of the assumptions used by management in the assessments referred to above.

-Taking cognisance of developments relating to the COVID-19 pandemic that occurred after the end of the reporting period, management's assessments indicate that no impairment indicators have been registered subsequent to year end in respect of the key inventory elements, as these are principally expected to generate sales revenues in a few years' time.
-We understood and evaluated the assessment performed by management to ascertain whether inventory is carried at the lower of cost and net realisable value, for all elements of inventory including the Manoel Island project.
+Taking cognisance of developments relating to the COVID-19 pandemic management's assessments indicate that no impairment indicators have been registered as at 31 December 2020 in respect of the key inventory elements, as these are principally expected to generate sales revenues in a few years' time.
+Further disclosure is included in Note 12 (Inventories - Development project).
+We understood and evaluated the assessment performed by management to ascertain whether inventory is carried at the lower of cost and net realisable value, for all inventory elements including the Manoel Island project.